h2non/rocky/README.md

 ## When `rocky` is a good choice?

-- For HTTP service migrations, such an APIs
+- For progressive HTTP services migrations, such APIs
-- As HTTP adapter layer transforming the request/response
+- As HTTP traffic interceptor transforming the request/response on-the-fly
 - Replaying traffic to one or multiple backends
 - As HTTP traffic interceptor and adapter
 - As standalone reverse HTTP proxy with custom routing
 - As security proxy layer with custom logic
-- As HTTP balancer with routing features
+- As extensible per route HTTP balancer
 - As SSL terminator proxy
 - For A/B testing
-- As test HTTP server generating random/fake data
+- As test HTTP server intercepting and generating random/fake responses
 - And whatever a programmatic HTTP proxy can be useful to

 ## Rationale